QFrBLiMP: a Quebec-French Benchmark of Linguistic Minimal Pairs: Related Work

 In the first approach, a set of sentences that are either grammatical or ungrammatical, such as the two shown in \autoref{tab:itacola}, are provided to an LLM which must perform a binary classification \citep{warstadt2019neural}.
 Eight corpora have been proposed to assess LLMs' capabilities to discriminate proper grammar from improper in their respective languages: CoLA for English \citep{warstadt2019neural}, DaLAJ for Swedish \citep{volodina2021dalaj}, ITACoLA for Italian \citep{trotta2021monolingual}, RuCoLA for Russian \citep{mikhailov2022rucola}, CoLAC for Chinese \citep{hu2023revisiting}, NoCoLA for Norwegian \citep{jentoft2023nocola}, JCoLa for Japanese \citep{someya2023jcola}, GalCoLA for Galician \citep{de2023dependency}, EsCoLA for spanish \citep{bel2024escola}, CatCoLA for Catalan \citep{bel2024catcola}, HuCoLA for Hungarian \citep{ligeti2024hulu}, and QFrCoLA for Quebec-French \citep{beauchemin2025qfrcola}.

 The second approach is a method used in generative linguistics to evaluate human competence.
 It involves presenting pairs of sentences that are minimally different but contrast in grammatical acceptability \citep{warstadt2020blimp}.
-We present an example of a minimal pair in \autoref{tab:blimp}.
+We present an example of a MP in \autoref{tab:blimp}.
 An LLM is considered to have acquired a specific grammatical rule if it assigns a higher probability to the grammatical sentence than its ungrammatical counterpart.
-Corpora such as BLiMP in English \citep{warstadt2019linguistic}, CLiMP \citep{xiang2021climp}, SLING \citep{song2022sling} and ZhoBLiMP \citep{liu2024zhoblimp} in Chinese, JBLiMP in Japanese \citep{someya2023jblimp}, BLiMP-NL in Dutch \citep{suijkerbuijk2024blimp}, RuBLiMP in Russian \citep{taktasheva2024rublimp}, BL2MP in Basque \citep{urbizu2024well}, and MultiBLiMP in 106 languages \citep{jumelet2025multiblimp} have been proposed to enable the evaluation of LM on a wide range of linguistic phenomena.
-However, to date, no such corpus exists for Quebec-French\footnote{MultiBLiMP introduces French minimal pairs, taken from a French resource.
+Corpora such as BLiMP in English \citep{warstadt2019linguistic}, CLiMP \citep{xiang2021climp}, SLING \citep{song2022sling} and ZhoBLiMP \citep{liu2024zhoblimp} in Chinese, JBLiMP in Japanese \citep{someya2023jblimp}, BLiMP-NL in Dutch \citep{suijkerbuijk2024blimp}, RuBLiMP in Russian \citep{taktasheva2024rublimp}, BL2MP in Basque \citep{urbizu2024well}, and MultiBLiMP in 106 languages \citep{jumelet2025multiblimp} have been proposed to enable the evaluation of LM on a wide range of LP.
+However, to date, no such corpus exists for Quebec-French\footnote{MultiBLiMP introduces French MPs, taken from a French resource.
 French in Quebec differs from France \citep{fagyal2006french}.
 For example, the feminization of titles differs between the two; the feminization of \textit{auteur} (author) in Quebec is accepted as \textit{autrice} or \textit{auteure} \citep{auteur}.
 In contrast, in France it is only accepted as \textit{auteure} \citep{auteuraf}.
-However, both countries have similar linguistic phenomena, such as syntax and plurals \citep{dankova2017storytelling}.}.
+However, both countries have similar LP, such as syntax and plurals \citep{dankova2017storytelling}.}.